-Students who participant in the Institute’s Junior Fellowship Program will receive $3,000 stipend at the onset of the program.
+Students who participate in the McCain Institute’s Junior Fellowship Program will receive a stipend at the onset of the program.

 Junior Fellowships in Washington, DC

-The Summer 2023 Program will begin on Tuesday, May 30 and conclude on Friday, August 11.
-The deadline to apply is Monday, March 13, 2023.
+The Summer 2025 Program will run from Tuesday, May 20 through Friday, August 8.
+The deadline to apply is Friday, March 14, 2025.

-In Washington, There Are Five Programs At The McCain Institute Which Junior Fellows Collaborate With:
+In Washington, There Are Four Programs At The McCain Institute Which Junior Fellows Collaborate With:

-The Human Rights and Democracy program is dedicated to advancing human rights, dignity, democracy and freedom in the United States and around the world.
+The Democracy programs are dedicated to advancing human rights, dignity, democracy, and freedom in the United States and around the world.

-The Team: Paul Fagan, Luke Englebert, Berivan Orucoglu and Pedro Pizano
+The Team: Paul Fagan, Pedro Pizano, Luke Englebert, Berivan Orucoglu, and Julia Ellings

-Leadership Programs is committed to identifying, training, supporting, networking and fostering the growth of the next generation of global leaders.
+The Leadership programs are committed to identifying, training, supporting, networking and fostering the growth of the next generation of global leaders.

 Strategic Communications and Events program plays a critical role in creating and shaping the Institute’s communications and social media strategy and aids in the execution of Institute events.

-The Team: Amy Grappone, Staci McDermott, Cole Davis, Patrick McCann and Sara Perry
+The Team: Amy Grappone, Staci McDermott, Cole Davis, Colin Denniston, Sammy Dolin, and Gilbert Lopez